bakame-php/dice-roller/README.md

 echo $cup->roll(); // returns 6
 ```

 This is a fork of [Ethtezahl/Dice-Roller](https://github.com/Ethtezahl/dice-roller).
-The goal of this package is to build a modern PHP package which follow best practices.
+The goal of this package is to build a modern PHP package which follow best practices while creating a fun OSS project.

 ## System Requirements